js816/New_York_-_London_Weather_Predictions/Model/README_JS.md

 For New York snowfall, MSE ranged from 0.01 (October) to 91.91 (February).
 The average was 14.65.

+Full model results and performance are include in the appendix below.

 ## Weather predictions

 Once our weather predictions were created, we iterated through several layouts and color schemes so the tables are as easy for our customer to interpret as possible.
 We used a number of suggestions from *Storytelling with Data: A Data Visualization Guide for Business Professionals* by Cole Nussbaumer Knaflic to help reduce clutter and increase clarity.
 We also used an [online simulator](https://www.color-blindness.com/coblis-color-blindness-simulator/) to ensure that those who are color blind can differentiate between highs and lows.